 Vacuum measuring devices may well incorporate a dampening means, often called a snubber, usually a very tiny restrictive hole, or a porous material or a method that otherwise produces a small hole effect.
 Otherwise, the device's indication may pulsate rapidly or be much too sensitive, and thereby be hard to read/average, as carburetor vacuum flow is actually a 'pulse train'.

 Before you can do final synchronization, be sure of the following:

 Preliminary eyeball synchronization has been done.
 If your carburetors have been synchronized before, and you have not messed with anything on the carburetors, you need not do this step, unless you want to be SURE.
 I ALWAYS do this eyeball check.
 See below for how to do the preliminary eyeball synchronization.

 ALWAYS be sure that the barrel fitting at the end of the cables, where they fit into the lever arms at the Bing CV type carburetors, have a bit of lubricant, heavy oil is fine on them, or moly grease, etc. This is a prime cause of frayed and broken cables (at the clutch lever at the bars too!), and lousy synchronization.
 Cable condition internally, see below, is important.
 If your throttle unit at the bars is rough acting, or the cables are improperly routed (tying them down strongly with extra tie-wraps is not a good idea), etc....you are going to be fighting yourself.
 There MUST be SOME free play in the outer jacket of both throttle cables, throttle at the bars being off (and hands off the throttle).
-LIFT the outer cable sheath at the carburetors (throttle on the bars is off, not being held either).
-About 1/8" is reasonable.
+LIFT the outer cable sheath at the carburetors, about 1/8" is reasonable.